TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Deleting flavour crash
+	- can it really let delete a flavour even if it is used?

+- Fix that bug again!!!!!
+	- It depends on the player order

+- Absolute paths are remembered under Windows

 - For chambering, we might use reloading animation but without flip

 - LPM acts as Q when hands are empty